Miserlou/Glance-Bookmarklet/README.md

 ## Contributing

 OpenSpritz needs you!
-If you find bugs, have feature requests.
+If you find bugs, have feature requests, or have other needs, please help out!

 The best way to contribute is to start a new ticket, or to work on an existing ticket.
 If you find a website which doesn't work with OpenSpritz, [add it to this ticket](https://github.com/Miserlou/OpenSpritz/issues/8) so that it can be diagnosed and fixed.